OrthoLoess/fivestar/README.md

 - The final linear regression model used a set of features chosen to minimise multicollinearity.
 It used l2 regularisation to help control overfitting on the training set.
 - Finally, all of this led to the creation of an interactive front end that would provide information about a host’s listing, the group a host belonged to and how the most influential features could be dialled up or down to positively, or negatively, affect the review score.

+# What's next?
+Initially we constrained ourselves to creating an MVP, get it live and receive user feedback.
+However, during version one, there were many other avenues parked for the roadmap.
+- Expand to other cities, exploring any different relationships between attributes and review scores
+- Offer the service to new hosts, who haven't yet defined their offering or price/night, to help gauge where to pitch their property
+- Refine the selection and combination of features that feed the model, to strengthen the prediction

 # Startup the project